Vaeakau-Taumako language: Irrealis na and Imperfective no

 Irrealis na and imperfective no adheres to a common pattern of appearing in 2nd person in dual or plural within prohibitive clause structure.

 Instances of 3rd person are less frequent and tend to include the imperfective no in postposition to morpheme auā.

 Admonitive na

 na behaves similarly to aluā only in that it is clause initial, it is otherwise classified as a clause initial particle and it must be accompanied by the tense-aspect-mood marker me which acts as a prescriptive.

 However na also has a second function, it acts to point out the consequences of disobeying the order.
 In this role the na often appears without me, creating a clause without tense-aspect-mood marking.

 Statements

 Verbal clause negation

-Verbal negation is made up of three morphemes which act independently and may be understood as the English equivalents to siai 'not', sikiai 'not yet', and hiekh 'not at all'.
+Verbal negation is made up of three morphemes which act independently and may be understood as the English equivalents to siai 'not', sikiai 'not yet', and hiekhī 'not at all'.